-iOS: The Apple iPad line -- including the new Apple iPad Air 2 (Est. $500 and up) and iPad mini 3 (Est. $300 and up) -- run Apple's iOS operating system, the same one used by the iPhone line.
+The Apple iPad line runs Apple's iOS operating system, the same one used by the iPhone.
 It provides a seamless user experience, albeit one that's less customizable than what's possible under Android or Windows.
 The iTunes store still offers the largest library of apps, and that advantage is even more pronounced when it comes to apps optimized to run on a tablet's larger (compared to a smartphone) screen.

-Android: While the tablet landscape is segmented by operating system, Android tablets are segmented further still.
+While the tablet landscape is segmented by operating system, Android tablets are segmented further still.
 That's because Android is a more open operating system, with manufacturers able to modify it to a great degree to fit their devices and to add (or subtract) features.
-Google Play still trails Apple's iTunes in terms of the sheer number of available apps, but the gap is small, and except for some specialized apps, it's getting tougher and tougher to find a mainstream or even offbeat app that doesn't come in flavors that run on both Apple and Android devices.
-However, many Android apps are optimized to look their best on smartphones and smaller tablets.
-While these apps will mostly work just fine on a larger tablet, they won't look quite as sharp or won't display full screen.
+Some manufacturers take things to an extreme, creating custom interfaces that are barely recognizable as Android, and relying on their own app store rather than Google Play.
+The Amazon Fire tablets are perhaps the best-known example of these.
+These app stores are smaller than Google play, which itself still trails Apple's iTunes in terms of the sheer number of available apps, but the gap is small, and except for some specialized apps, it's getting tougher and tougher to find a mainstream or even offbeat app that doesn't come in flavors that run on both Apple and Android devices.
+Android tablets generally cost less than comparable Apple iPads -- just $200 for our full-size, Best Reviewed Android tablet, for example.

-Slate tablets come in a host of screen sizes, from around 7 inches to more than 20 inches.
+Tablets come in a host of screen sizes, from around 7 inches to more than 20 inches.
 They can be broken down by size, with those that are roughly 9 inches or more considered large tablets, and those below that considered small.
 The very largest tablets are intended for use on a coffee table or conference table for collaborative work or play.
-More commonly, tablets in the 9- to 12-inch range are ideally sized for consuming media, such as high-definition movies, while sitting on a sofa or in an easy chair.
+More commonly, tablets in the 9- to 10-inch range are ideally sized for consuming media, such as high-definition movies, while sitting on a sofa or in an easy chair.
 Smaller tablets are usually less expensive than their large-screen counterparts and are perfectly sized to be used when held in one hand -- more comfortable for reading in bed, and more practical for strap-hanging commuters.

 So which tablet is best for you?
 To help answer that question, we look at the best available advice from expert reviewers such as CNET, PCMag.com, Laptop Magazine and many more.
 We then cross-check those reviews with feedback from tablet users.
 To find the best choices, we rate tablets in important categories including performance, ease of use and features to find the ones most likely to please and to determine which models more often disappoint.
 The result is our Best Reviewed recommendations, along with some other tablets that are very much worth considering.